nageswag/segmentation/README.md

  The test scripts masks the images (onyl for the considered classes) and also computes the above mentioned metrics, for the overall as well as class wise instances.

  ### Example results
- Coarse results based on just 3 epochs for each: <br/>
+ Coarse results based on just 3 epochs for each model (higher iterations would ofcourse yield better results) <br/>
  *Test image: frankfurt_000001_054219* <br/>
  ![](https://github.com/nageswag/segmentation/blob/feature/collective-code-for-segmentation-and-friends/supervised_segmentation/semantic_segmentation/supervised_seg_results/frankfurt_000001_054219_test_image.png)